Skip to main content

 Click Here to read the "Just An Observation or Really A Problem?"
 Info Sheet

 It's essential to understand that not everything that falls short of the "ideal" in dental/oral health necessarily requires treatment.
 The crucial question to answer is whether the issue is causing a problem.
 If it is indeed causing a problem, then you have a valid rationale for pursuing treatment.
+If it is not causing a problems then careful monitoring over time is essential.

 TOP